addamhris123/Userbottele/README.md

 ## Userbottele

-Userbottele is a user bot designed specifically for promotion purposes, automatically sending messages to all groups you are a member of using the command `/promote [text]`.
+Userbottele is a user bot designed specifically for promotion purposes, automatically sending messages to all groups you are a member of using the command `/promote [text]` & Also command `/help` for all command.

 ### Script Userbot [PROMOTER]